 There was no way out.
 Aslan was alone and had no idea what he might find by continuing to the next room.
 “Light, protect me,” he said and his bright aura lit up.
-Aslan took his great sword, Sparkle,both hands—closing his eyes to receive the blessing.
+Aslan took his great sword, Radiance, with both hands—closing his eyes to receive the blessing.
 Opening them, his eyes shone almost as bright as the blade of his weapon.

 The creatures stopped to cover their eyes—the light made the entire room bright.
 But, when the intensity diminished, the creatures continued the attack.

 Aslan took up a defensive posture, watching the creatures approach from different sides—calculating which will be the first to arrive.
 I got you.
 His sword left a line of light after the attack, with a precise movement he smashed it against his opponent.
 The creature tried to contract its skin to avoid getting cut, but it was impossible.